SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 **Property library** section allows you to create custom properties.
 Custom properties are the attributes that define an [asset type](/dtm/asset-types/#asset-types).
 One or more custom properties are used to define an asset type.
 Also, the same custom property can belong to 2 different asset types.

+#### Custom property attributes
-When you navigate to Property library page via the path **“Configuration> Digital twin library > Property library”** for the first time, there will be no custom property present in the system.
-Click **Add custom property** to add the custom properties.
+When you navigate to the **Property library** page via **“Configuration> Digital twin library > Property library”** for the first time, there will be no custom property present in the system.
+Click **Add custom property** at the top right to add your first custom property.

-If you use a tenant with custom properties already defined in the Property library, you can find the list of defined custom properties on the left, as well as the selected custom properties listed on the right.
+If you use a tenant which already has defined custom properties already defined **Property library**, you can find the list of defined custom properties on the left.
+The selected custom properties are listed on the right.

 ##### **Create new Custom property**

-On click of **Add custom property** a screen is displayed on right side.
-Once you fill in all the mandatory fields with valid inputs, then you have an option to save the custom property.
+In order to add a custom property, click **Add custom property** on the bottom left.
+Enter the required data in the dialog box on the right and click **Save**.
+You can now select this custom property..

 ![Property-add](/images/dtm/custom-property/dtm-property-library-create-property.png)

 Custom properties have the following attributes:
-*	Label: Name of the custom property and is a mandatory field.
-Custom property is addressed using the Label field.
+*	**Label**: This information is mandatory.
+It refers to the name of the custom property.
+The custom property is further addressed using the information provided here..
-*	Key: Mandatory field Key, is used to uniquely identify and store the custom property internally.
+*	**Key**: This information is mandatory.
+It is used to uniquely identify and store the custom property in the DTM.
-*	Description: Optional field description is used to provide a brief description about the custom property being created.
+*	**Description**: This information is optional.
+It provides a brief description of the custom property.
-*	Complex property toggle: This toggle option when enabled creates a Complex custom property.
-By default its disabled and creates a simple custom property.
+*	**Complex property toggle**:  This information is optional.
+Use this toggle to create a complex custom property, that contains one or multiple key-value pairs.
+The toggle is disabled by default.
-*	Type: Type dropdown defines the type of the custom property.
-Type can belong to any of these categories – Text, Number, File upload, Date picker, Enumeration or Boolean.
+*	**Type**: This field defines the type of the custom property.
+It can be any of the following categories – Text, Number, File upload, Date picker, Enumeration or Boolean.
-*	Default value: Optional text box default value, defines the default value for the attribute when filled.
-If empty, then you have an option to fill, and if filled then you can modify default value during creation of Asset.
+*	**Default value**: This information is optional.
+It defines the default value for the attribute.
+You can modify the content when creating an asset using this custom property.

 >**Info:** Default value text box gets displayed only if the ‘Type’ chosen is either **Text** or **Number**.